 My journey of grasping privilege started off in a Bavarian primary school full of immigrants’ children frowned upon by society and “destined” to leave education early.
 I was always top of my class, probably because I am smart, definitely because I spoke German perfectly.
 My German social-worker Mum had dragged me to virtually all museums in the country, paid for me to play instruments and sing in choirs.
 She would let me watch kid’s documentaries on days where we did not go hiking or playing at the park.
 This privilege over immigrant children, whose parents were trying to pay bills and worked all day (like my father) and usually did not speak German well, got me into a Grammar school that specialised in music and art.
 Most of my class mates’ grades were not good enough and only allowed them to go to schools with much lower educational levels.
 For the few who made it, music and art were not an option as both are considered to be luxurious privileges.

-My parents have always supported my art and so at the age of 10, I suddenly found myself around a bunch of white wealthy kids who held privileges I had not even known existed before.
+My parents have always supported my art and so at the age of 10, I found myself around a bunch of white wealthy kids who held privileges I had not even known existed before.
 The only thing we shared was our education and I was hyper aware of that throughout my teenage years, feeling oftentimes underprivileged due to my lack of wealth and whiteness.
 Nonetheless, after a year I had successfully assimilated and forgotten about the kids from my primary school.
 It seemed that because of our difference in education, we had even less in common than me and the white kids.

 Photos by Hannah Wolny, taken in Portsudan

-Photo by Trina Cray
+Photo by Trina Cary